Celebrating those who better our environment across the Commonwealth

 Nominees will receive information about:

-- Once all nominations have been received, the nominees go through one round of voting by the conference program advisory committee.
-The top 10% proceed as finalists to the Selection Committee (the Selection Committee consists of previous Erchul Award recipients)
+- The top 10% proceed as finalists to the Selection Committee (the Selection Committee consists of previous Erchul Award recipients)

 - A winner will be selected prior to the symposium